 (b) to produce to the Court at such time as may be so specified such documents in support of his claim as may be so specified or described.

-(3) If a claimant does not comply with a notice served on him under paragraph (2) his claim may be disallowed.
+(3) If a claimant does not comply with a notice served on him under subrule (2) his claim may be disallowed.

-(4) A claimant who files an affidavit in compliance with a notice served on him under paragraph (2) must serve notice of the filing on the party by whom the first-mentioned notice was served.
+(4) A claimant who files an affidavit in compliance with a notice served on him under subrule (2) must serve notice of the filing on the party by whom the first-mentioned notice was served.

-(5) Unless he has been served with a notice under paragraph (2)(a) a person claiming to be a creditor need not make an affidavit or attend in support of his claim, except to produce any documents which he is required to produce.
+(5) Unless he has been served with a notice under subrule (2)(a) a person claiming to be a creditor need not make an affidavit or attend in support of his claim, except to produce any documents which he is required to produce.

 (6) Unless the Court otherwise directs, a person claiming to be a secured creditor must produce his security to the Master.